-PPE (pages 5-6)

-Face Coverings for All: All students, faculty members and staff must wear face coverings in accordance with CDC guidelines when they are with another person (other than when they are eating or drinking, or with their roommate or with a member of their Pod).
+Capacity to Maintain Social Distancing (page 5) SUNY Oswego has the capacity to maintain social distancing due to the size and location of its campus and buildings.
+To utilize that capacity best, under the leadership of the Provost and Vice President for Academic Affairs, the Division of Academic Affairs is developing an academic schedule that enables courses to meet through multiple modalities dictated by a variety of factors, including pedagogical need, flexibility of the course, and health and safety requirements.
+In addition, under the leadership of the Vice President for Administration and Finance and the Office of Human Resources, we are following all New York State Executive Orders and employee union agreements to limit the number of employees on campus at a time by requiring only essential workers to report to campus to perform their job duties and, with prior approval and work plans in place, non-essential workers will continue to work remotely with flexibility until further notice.
+Those employees who are required to report to campus must complete the daily health screening prior to arrival and will be instructed not to report to campus if they answer "yes" to any one of the screening questions.
+PPE (pages 5-6) Face Coverings for All : All students, faculty members and staff must wear face coverings in accordance with CDC guidelines when they are with another person (other than when they are eating or drinking, or with their roommate).
 All students, faculty and staff will be provided with two free cloth face coverings from SUNY Oswego before rejoining the campus community.
 A supply of replacement face coverings will also be maintained by the campus.
 Guidelines on how to properly use and clean a face covering will be shared with members of the campus community in their virtual orientation training.
 All students and employees will also be encouraged to provide their own face coverings to ensure they always have an adequate supply of clean face coverings to access.

-Other PPE Will be Maintained by SUNY Oswego: Face shields (limited quantity and provided to those designated in need of a face shield rather than only a face covering); eye protection (for laboratory spaces, Health Services and facilities staff); rubber gloves, paper gowns and thermometers (Health Services); hand sanitizer, disinfectant spray and wipes, paper towels (available in all campus spaces including classrooms, dining halls, residence halls, lounges, hallways and offices).
+Other PPE Will be Maintained by SUNY Oswego : Face shields (limited quantity and provided to those designated in need of a face shield rather than only a face covering); eye protection (for laboratory spaces,